This method is ideal when:

 - Password authentication is disabled on the source server.

-is not available or not permitted.
+rsyncis not available or not permitted.

-In this setup, the backup server pulls data from the source server using scp
+In this setup, the backup server pulls data from the source server using scp over SSH with key-based authentication.

 π§° Step 1: Generate SSH Key Pair on the Backup Server